 Even more attractive: During the last bout of runaway inflation (1973-1981), timberland was one of the top-performing hedges, increasing by an average of 22% per year.

-~ Portfolio Diversification: This is the most compelling reason to become a tree-hugger.
-Timberland sports a very low correlation with most asset classes - less than 0.1.
+~ Portfolio Diversification: Timberland sports a very low correlation with most asset classes – less than 0.1.
 Accordingly, adding timber to a well-diversified portfolio enhances the return potential, while reducing risk.

 Timberland ranks as the only asset class to deliver positive performance in four out of the five major market collapses – including 2008.

-With so many positive attributes, you'd think investors would be piling into timberland.
-But they aren't.
+With so many positive attributes, investors should be piling into timberland.
+But they aren’t.

 The Drawbacks of U.S. Timberland Investments